j8r/crystal-object-send/README.md

 There are lots of limitations, this library is mainly an experiment.

-Usually you better avoid using it and an interpret the string on you own.
+Usually you better avoid using it and interpret the string on your own.
 It would be more performant and safer.

 ## Installation